-- Control lever is in the NEUTRAL position.

-- Throttle lever is at the IDLE position.

-- Turn the ignition key to START position.
+- Control levers are in the NEUTRAL position. - Throttle levers are at the IDLE position. - Turn the ignition key to START position.
 Release the key immediately after the engine starts.
 If the engine fails to start, refer to the propulsion unit operator's manual for additional information.

 NOTICE: Release the ignition key after the engine starts.
 Do not run the start motor for more than 10 seconds at a time.
-Failure to follow this procedure can damage an engine and the engine's starter motor.
+Failure to follow this procedure can damage the engines and the engine's starter motor.

 - Operate the engine at approximately 1,000 RPM and check the oil pressure gauge.
 If oil pressure is not within specified range, stop the engine immediately.
-Have your authorized Cobalt dealer service the engine. - Make sure the water pressure gauge indicates water pressure immediately after starting the engine.
-If it does not, turn off the engine and contact your authorized Cobalt dealer. - 4.
-Allow the engine to warm up.
-Check the water temperature gauge to be sure water temperature remains within the specified range.
+Have your authorized Cobalt dealer service the engine. - Repeat starting procedure for the second engine, if equipped.
+The second engine may be difficult to hear when it starts due to the noise of the first engine.
+Observe the tachometer of the second engine.
+When the engine RPM rises, release the ignition key immediately. - 4.
+Make sure the water pressure gauges indicate water pressure immediately after starting the engine(s).
+If they do not, turn off the engines and contact your authorized Cobalt dealer. - 5.
+Allow the engines to warm up.
+Check the water temperature gauges to be sure water temperature remains within the specified range.